-Slow living is possible through consistent habits that conquer overwhelm and stress.
+Slow living means consistent habits that help to manage overwhelm and stress.
 Here are my thoughts on the art of slow living.

 New Year’s resolutions made every year – and repeated a year later.
 Trips to the Siwa Oasis and glimpses into a slower lifestyle.
 Dreams about how my life would change if I left the city.